 In October, Stallings and former UNT communication studies professor Shaun Treat — as part of the newly formed Bring Home Denton’s Beam, which also includes community leaders like Hudspeth — set out to make the three-pronged project a reality.
 Stallings penned the proposal for the historical marker, which outlined the Pilot Point lynching.
 It was accepted in January.

-Currently, there is no set location for the marker, which Stallings says should be erected by the fall.
-Though the Denton Square and St. John’s Cemetery have both been suggested as possibilities, further discussion will take place at a meeting set for 6:30 p.m. on Juneteenth at the Denton Record-Chronicle building that will include community members, Denton City Council members, church leaders, and the Denton County and UNT NAACPs.
-Stallings and Hudspeth say anyone is welcome to attend.
+Currently, there is no set location for the marker, which Stallings says should be erected by late fall.
+The Denton Square and St. John’s Cemetery have both been suggested as possibilities.

 “All the people who come together to help with this project are going to be the ones making the decisions,” Stallings says.
 “This is not one person’s project; it’s a coalition.
 This is an important story, and we want to treat it with dignity and respect.”